 Mr. Klostermann’s genealogical and historical interests were ignited during college while holding his great-grandfather’s citizenship papers and a German military record preserved by his family.
 His degree in accounting from SIU-Carbondale led to positions with the U.S. Army Audit Agency and Internal Revenue Service.
-He is active in many social groups and most recently served as Second Vice-president of the St. Clair County Genealogical Society.
+He is active in many social groups, visited the Westphalia area several times to learn more about his ancestors, and most recently served as Second Vice-president of the St. Clair County Genealogical Society.

 |March 5, 2020||

 Introduction to DNA Testing for Genealogy.
 Bob McDonald provides an overview of DNA testing companies; various tests and how they can be used to solve a genealogical problem; methodology when comparing matches; ethnicity results; contacting DNA matches and privacy concerns; and sources for learning more about DNA testing.

 Bob McDonald has been studying genealogy since he was a child, but has done active research on a consistent basis over the last 20 years.
 He’s taken DNA tests and has used the results to break through a 78-year-old brick wall.
 In addition to attending numerous DNA seminars, he’s read articles and books to improve his knowledge on DNA testing.